Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D17
+Having met my Maker's mentor last night, I have been invigorated to try using TDD to control my solution to the roman numeral decoder challenge I'm working through.

 ### R2D16
 I’ve returned to Chris Pine’s Learn to Program book and am working through Chapter 9. i enjoyed the Roman Numeral challenge and am now puzzling over a spin off - Roman Numeral Decoder.
 I’m finding it delightfully challenging.
 I know what I want it to do but I’m not sure how to do it.
 I suspect it will be a mix of slice! match and regex.
 Ughhh I hate regex.